KOSIGN-SAVA/KosignPushAsura/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
-(Now beta version test in internal company only)
+(Now beta version test in internal company only).
+If run error try `pod update` .

 ## Requirements